nexageapps/simple-nn-from-scratch/README.md

 # Simple Neural Network from Scratch

-A minimal implementation of a neural network with one hidden layer, designed to solve the XOR problem using only NumPy.
+A minimal implementation of a neural network with 4 hidden layer, designed to solve the XOR problem using only NumPy.

 ## Architecture